benediktgirz/innovation-research/content/en/pages/home.md

 lang: 'en'
 ---

-# I'm Benedikt, I love building and growing successful products
+# I help energy leaders boost their performance in AI and cybersecurity

-I help leaders build impactful products, go to market, scale teams and shape narratives.
+I'm currently building a new business unit for the [Horizonte Group](https://www.horizonte.group/), where we're assembling a specialized team to introduce cutting-edge artificial intelligence and cybersecurity solutions to clients in the DACH energy sector.

 My unfair advantage is having worked in four different roles as
 <span class="font-medium">Marketer</span>,